bkw777/Teeprom/4ROM.md

 Really it's pins 2 and 3 that are not connected, but there is a bug in the minipro pin test, where each NC pin throws off the subsequent pin numbers.
 Pin 1 is a NC pin, so pins 2 and 3 end up saying 1 and 2.
 If/when minipro is updated to fix that bug, then this test should say bad contact on pins 2 and 3.
+(I have already submitted a patch but it's not merged yet.)
 Similarly if you're using the Windows app look for pins 2 and 3 to be missing but no other errors.
 The missing pins are because the two highest address bits A15 and A16 that exist on the flash chip are not connected to anything but the bank-select logic on the 4ROM board.